Judiciary of Virginia: Circuit Courts

 The Virginia Circuit Courts are the state trial courts of general jurisdiction.
 The state has 120 Circuit Courts divided among 31 judicial circuits.

+In 2025, Virginia's general district courts resolved about 1.0 million criminal and traffic cases and the circuit courts about 68,000.
+In both, roughly 42–45% of resolved cases did not end in conviction, but by different routes: district courts more often through judicial dismissal, and circuit courts more often through nolle prosequi (the Commonwealth's Attorney declining to proceed).

 The Circuit Courts have jurisdiction to hear civil and criminal cases.
-For civil cases, the courts have authority to try cases with an amount in controversy of more than $4,500 and have exclusive original jurisdiction over claims for more than $25,000.
+For civil cases, the courts have authority to try cases with an amount in controversy of more than $4,500 and have exclusive original jurisdiction over claims for more than $50,000.
 In criminal matters, the Circuit Courts are the trial courts for all felony charges and for misdemeanors originally charged there.
 The Circuit Courts also have appellate jurisdiction for any case from the Virginia General District Courts (the trial courts of limited jurisdiction in Virginia) claiming more than $50, which are tried de novo in the Circuit Courts.

 District Courts

 The Virginia General District Court (GDC) is the lowest level of the Virginia court system, and is the court that most Virginians have contact with.
 There are 32 General District Court districts, each having at least one judge.

-The jurisdiction of the GDC is generally limited to traffic cases and other misdemeanors, civil cases involving amounts of under $25,000 (or up to $50,000 for personal injury cases).
+The jurisdiction of the GDC is generally limited to traffic cases and other misdemeanors, civil cases involving amounts of under $50,000.

 The GDCs are not courts of record, meaning that they do not keep detailed records of their proceedings and their decisions provide no precedent to be cited in other proceedings.
 Proceedings before the GDC are less formal than those brought before higher courts in the state.
 They do not conduct jury trials; cases are heard and decided by the judge.
 In civil cases, they are only empowered to award legal damages, and generally cannot provide remedies in equity, such as injunctions or declaratory judgments.